rhdunn/cmudict/README.md

 transcriptions from this dictionary, including those based on only one source, and will reintroduce them once we have verified the transcriptions.

-CMU does not guarantee the accuracy of this dictionary, nor its suitablity for any specific purpose.
-In fact, we expect a number of errors, omissions and inconsistencies to remain in the current result.
-We intend to continually update the dictionary as we make progress in correcting them.
+The Carnegie Mellon Speech Group does not guarantee the accuracy of this dictionary, nor its suitability for any specific purpose.
+In fact, we expect a number of errors, omissions and inconsistencies to remain in the dictionary.
+We intend to continually update the dictionary by correction existing entries and by adding new ones.
+From time to time a new major version will be released.

-If you add words to or correct words in this dictionary, we would like the additions and corrections sent to [us](weide@cs.cmu.edu) for consideration in a subsequent version.
-All final entries will be approved by Robert L.
-Weide, editor of the dictionary.
+If you add words to or correct words in your version of this dictionary, we would appreciate it if you could send these additions and corrections to [us](weide@cs.cmu.edu) for consideration in a subsequent version.
+All final entries will be approved by Robert L. Weide, editor of the dictionary.

 ## License